MATH 1010 Elements of College Algebra (2,4 Credits)

 Modern propositional logic; symbolization and calculus of predicates, especially predicates of relation.
 This course counts toward the Analytical Inquiry: The Natural and Physical World requirement.
 Cross listed with PHIL 2160.

 MATH 2060 Elements of Linear Algebra (4 Credits)

 Matrices, systems of linear equations, vectors, eigenvalues and eigenvectors; idea of a vector space; applications in the physical, social, engineering and life sciences.
-Prerequisite: MATH 1700 or equivalent.
+Prerequisite: MATH 1200 or MATH 1951.

 MATH 2070 Introduction to Differential Equations (4 Credits)

 MATH 2080 Calculus of Several Variables (4 Credits)

 Multivariable processes encountered in all sciences; multiple integration, partial differentiation and applications; algebra of vectors in Euclidean three-space; differentiation of scalar and vector functions.
 Prerequisite: MATH 1953 or MATH 1963.

 MATH 2200 Mathematical Reasoning & Proof (4 Credits)

 Introduction to theory of sets; relations and functions; logic, truth tables and propositional calculus; proof techniques; introduction to combinatorial techniques.

 MATH 2992 Directed Study (1-10 Credits)